 He is a graduate of the Poitiers business management school and European Business Administration Institute INSEAD and is Chevalier de la Légion d'honneur, the highest French order of merit.

-List of positions and corporate offices held in French and foreign companies during the last five years statements for Fiscal 2024 Number of shares: 1.000
+List of positions and corporate offices held in French and foreign companies during the last five years

-- > Managing Director of Bureau Veritas S.A.1 (France) - > Chairman of Bureau Veritas International S.A.S (France)
+- > Managing Director of Bureau Veritas S.A.
+(France) - > Chairman of Bureau Veritas International S.A.S (France)